An alp with history

 Already in the 14th century there were four huts on Engstligenalp.
 At that time, robbers from the Valais are said to have taken away the cattle on the alp and set fire to the huts and the forest.
 Later, in the 19th century, cloth manufacturing flourished in Frutigland – so wool was very popular.
 That is why mainly sheep grazed on Engstligenalp.
 But also some Galtvieh and about 60 young horses spent the summer months on the largest plateau in Switzerland.
 Only one hut, the “Schäferstäfi”, stood there at that time.

 Nowadays Englistenalp is a “e gminna Bärg”, i.e. a community property that can accommodate 500 head of cattle for 10 weeks.
-About three weeks before the Alpfahrt, the mountain accounting takes place in Frutigen, where each occupant presents his account.
-The train ride through the Engstligfluh is always a big event and is followed by many onlookers every year.
+About three weeks before the Alpaufzug, the mountain reckoning takes place in Frutigen, where each occupant presents their accounts.

 Natural spectacle of the extra class